How to Save Money In London as a Student in 2023: 10 Ways

 An old student trick is to only take out as much money as you plan to spend when going to a bar, but this doesn’t just apply to drinking – it can help you save wherever you’re going.

-By limiting yourself (whether it’s by only carrying the cash you can afford to spend or switching between a current account and savings account to manage money) then you can avoid accidental overspend.
+Limiting yourself (whether by only carrying the cash you can afford to spend or switching between a current account and savings account to manage money) can avoid accidental overspending.
+Check your app store as you’ll find thousand of platforms to keep track of your expenses!

 10. Budget, Budget, Budget!

-Making a thorough budget can be boring, but it’s so, so important to saving money!
-Plan out your expenses, weigh your income against your necessary outgoings like food and travel, and you can figure out ahead of time how much money you’re likely to have left over for fun – it’s easy to see what you can trim and what can be cut out entirely once you’re looking at figures on a sheet, so it’s irreplaceable once it comes to saving money.
+Making a thorough budget can be boring, but it’s so, so important to save money!
+Plan out your expenses, weigh your income against your necessary outgoings like food and travel, and you can figure out ahead of time how much money you’re likely to have leftover for fun – it’s easy to see what you can trim and what can be cut out entirely once you’re looking at figures on a sheet, so it’s irreplaceable once it comes to saving money.